PawseySC/singularity-containers/_episodes/23-web-rstudio.md

 {: .callout}

 Do we need more?
-Yes, we need to ensure we know the username and password for authenticating; *rserver* will configure them based on the values of the environment variables `USER` and `PASSWORD`; normally we would pick a random string for the latter.
+Yes, we need to ensure we know the username and password for authenticating; *rserver* will configure them based on the values of the container environment variables `USER` and `PASSWORD`; normally we would pick a random string for the latter.
 Today we'll use "rstudiopassword".

 ```
+$ export SINGULARITYENV_USER=$USER
-$ export PASSWORD=rstudiopassword
+$ export SINGULARITYENV_PASSWORD=rstudiopassword
-$ echo $USER && echo $PASSWORD
+$ echo $SINGULARITYENV_USER && echo $SINGULARITYENV_PASSWORD
 ```
 {: .bash}